NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

             self.slider_value = 0
 ```

-## Step 8.2 SliderChangedGesture Class
+### Step 8.2 SliderChangedGesture Class

-Next, we will create another new class that the user will reimplement to process the manipulator's callbacks, in addition to a new init method:
+Next, you will create another new class that the user will reimplement to process the manipulator's callbacks, in addition to a new init method:

 ```python
 ...